knuesel/callisto/docs/Reference.md

    will have the first two lines replaced by two entries in the cell dict: `c.metadata.label = "plot1"` and `c.metadata.type = "scatter"`.

-   The format of header lines can be changed using the `header-pattern` keyword.
+   The format of header lines can be changed using the `cell-header-pattern` keyword.

 Cell dicts can be used in two ways: